nimaid/LPHK/README.md

     * Releases the key (argument 1).
       * See valid key names below.
   * `RELEASE_ALL`
-    * Releases all pressed keys, including those pressed by other scripts.
+    * Releases all pressed keys, including those pressed by other scripts. (no arguments)
   * `STRING`
     * Types whatever text comes after it.
   * `TAP`